lorosanu/lorosanu.github.io/_pages/experience.md

 - Period: Feb 2010 - Juin 2010
 - Title: Acquisition and recognition of head movements for the gesture control in video games
 - Abstract: This work was based on the idea that users get emotionally involved while controling the actions of video games though unconscious body movements; and these unconsciouns movements can be detected and used as the actual (natural) control of the game.
 We hence developped a new way of tracking head movements which can learn useful gestures to control a video game.
 The demonstration was performed using a Wii remote that tracks the head position through glasses equipped with IR LEDs.
-- Technical environment: Windows, C#, Microsoft Visual Studio
+- Technical environment: C#, Microsoft Visual Studio, Windows
 - Keywords: head movements, Wii remote, infrared sensors

 <figure class="third">